 Elevate serves as the Program Administrator for Illinois Solar for All (ILSFA) on behalf of the Illinois Power Agency, an independent state government agency.
 Through ILSFA, eligible homeowners, renters, nonprofits, and public agencies can receive affordable solar installations and save money on electric bills.
 Visit the ILSFA website to learn more, or keep reading to determine which ILSFA program is right for you!

 Single-family and multi-family homeowners can participate in Illinois Solar for All: Residential Solar program, which gives income-eligible households access to residential solar installations with no upfront costs and guaranteed savings.
 Most qualified participants will have no upfront costs, and any ongoing costs or fees will not exceed 50% of the value of the energy generated from the solar installations.
 Through the program, single-family homeowners have saved an average of $1,000 on annual electric bills.

 Learn more about the Residential Solar program and check your eligibility.

 For Homeowners and Renters

-For Nonprofits and Public Facilities
+For Nonprofit and Public Facilities

 For Approved Vendors

-All ILSFA projects are developed by contractors called Approved Vendors.
+All ILSFA projects are developed by solar companies called Approved Vendors.
 Approved Vendors are vetted and must meet rigorous program requirements, including quality workmanship, participant savings, and consumer protections.
 Solar developers that are already Approved Vendors in the Adjustable Block Program can apply to become ILSFA Approved Vendors.
 Visit the ILSFA website to learn more about registering to become an Approved Vendor.